Updated: Jun 10

 She developed the theory that the cell membrane stops working properly.
 The membrane of a cell is made up of fats or fatty acids and has an intricate communication system by which specific proteins are able to carry nutrients and enzymes into the cell.
 The cell signals what it needs and gets it.
 The membrane constantly repairs itself by taking fats available in the body, but it cannot distinguish between "good fats" and "bad fats".
 Bad fats are industrial made trans fats and to a degree saturated fats, both of which can be found in abundance in our modern culture of ready-meals and industrially produced foods.
 While the membrane happily uses "bad fats" for its maintenance, these fats don't know how to talk to the proteins that supply the cell with nutrients and enzymes.
 The cell starves and starts using fermentation to produce the energy it needs to survive (the Warburg effect).

-Budwig then inferred that to reverse this process, we needed to ensure that the body has plenty of "good fats" available, which the membrane would use in its repair processes, thereby restoring the communication system back to working order and the body back to health.
+Budwig then inferred that to reverse this process, we needed to ensure that the body has plenty of "good fats and proteins" available, which the membrane would use in its repair processes, thereby restoring the communication system back to working order and the body back to health.
 This is extremely simply put and anyone who would like to find out more should read Dr. Johanna Budwig's books.
 (A good explanation of how the membranes work can also be found in Dr. Bruce Lipton's "The Biology of Belief".)

 What does this have to do with endometriosis?
 Studies have found that this Warburg effect happens similarly in endometriosis cells.
+So if Budwig's approach works at cell level, it works on every cell in your body, including endometriosis cells.

 How can we reverse the Warburg Effect

 Budwig's protocol aims to reverse the Warburg effect.
 Her quark-linseed oil mixture provides the body with good fats and plenty of proteins, so the the cell membranes and their intricate communication system can be restored, allowing nutrients and oxygen back into the cell, thus bringing the cells back into the body's communication loop.
+Our body is an incredibly intelligent system.
+Once the communication is restored, the cell will be able to "tell the body" what it needs to repair itself and to maintain its health.